Series / Saxondale

 - Jerk with a Heart of Gold: Tommy's a prat, no question, but he genuinely loves Mags.

-- Know-Nothing Know-It-All: Tommy's pronouncements about various topics are not nearly as intelligent or well-informed as he likes to think they are.
+- Know-Nothing Know-It-All: While he's not a complete fool, Tommy's pronouncements about various topics are not nearly as intelligent or well-informed as he likes to think they are.

 - Nietzsche Wannabe: Martin